GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Even if instantaneous skill-copying between robots were technically possible (it's not now), its activation would remain under Controlled Diffusion Protocols (CDP) — reserved for verified humanitarian or critical-infrastructure events.

-That company will maintain its competitive edge while that knowledge proliferates amongst the global fleet, but the currency won't be devalued in the meantime.
+So the company will maintain its competitive edge while that knowledge proliferates amongst the global fleet, but the currency won't be devalued in the meantime.

 That’s the "magic" of Robonomics:
 **Physics doesn’t inflate, and efficiency doesn’t destabilize.**